Tomographic beta-gamma spectroscopy of nuclear beta decay: Pb data and fitted BRs

-The five major $^{214}$Pb $\beta$ spectral curves are calculated theoretically and convoluted with the detector response of PandaX-4T.
-The $\beta$ spectral shapes of each $\beta$ transition were computed using the state-of-the-art $\beta$ decay code~\cite{Haaranen2017} with updated atomic exchange corrections and refinements of the next-to-leading-order $\beta$ formalism presented in Ref.~\cite{Hayen2018,Nitescu2023}.
-Out of the five decays of interest, only the $\mathrm{ES_{839}}$ transition is an allowed decay and has a universal spectral shape~\cite{Suhonen2007}.
-The shapes of all other branches depend on the experimental BRs and modelling parameters~\cite{Ramalho2024,Ramalho2024a,Ramalho2024b}.
-An initial set of theoretical $\beta$ curves are calculated based on the BRs from NDS2021.
-Theoretical curves are then used to generate simulated SS and MS curves after going through the Monte Carlo simulation pipeline, which incorporates energy deposition and TPC detector response.
-More details of the theoretical calculation and the simulated curves can be found in Methods.
+Theoretical $\beta$ spectra for the five dominant $^{214}$Pb decay branches were computed and convolved with the PandaX-4T detector response.
+Each $\beta$ spectrum was calculated using the state-of-the-art $\beta$ decay code~\cite{Haaranen2017}, incorporating updated atomic exchange corrections and refinements from the next-to-leading-order formalism~\cite{Hayen2018, Nitescu2023}.
+Among the five branches, only the $\mathrm{ES_{839}}$ transition is allowed and therefore exhibits a universal spectral shape~\cite{Suhonen2007}.
+The remaining transitions are forbidden, and their spectral shapes depend on experimental BRs and nuclear model parameters~\cite{Ramalho2024, Ramalho2024a, Ramalho2024b}.
+Initial theoretical $\beta$ curves were generated using BRs from NDS2021 and subsequently passed through the full MC simulation pipeline, including energy deposition and detector response modelling.
+Further details of these calculations and simulations are provided in Methods.

-We performed a simultaneous binned likelihood fit of SS and MS data spectra with simulated curves to extract BRs of the five $^{214}$Pb decay branches.
-The SS spectrum ranges from 20 to 1000~keV, with 130 to 270~keV excluded.
-The MS spectrum starts from 260~keV.
-Nuisance parameters, such as efficiency and energy response, are constrained with Gaussian penalty terms in the likelihood function.
+We performed a simultaneous binned likelihood fit of the SS and MS spectra using the simulated curves to extract the BRs of the five $^{214}$Pb decay branches.
+The fit ranges are demonstrated in Fig.~\ref{fig:fitted_output} with 130–270~keV excluded.
+Nuisance parameters, including detection efficiency and energy response, were constrained with Gaussian penalty terms in the likelihood function.